 The Catholic School Athletic Association (CSAA) is an organization formed under the direction of the Most Reverend John A. Floersh, with approval granted on July 1, 1951.
-This mission has been reaffirmed by the Most Reverend Thomas J. McDonough, the Most Reverend Thomas C. Kelly, and the Most Reverend Joseph E. Kurtz, for the promotion of athletic and recreational programs in the parishes of the Archdiocese of Louisville.
+This mission has been reaffirmed by the Most Reverend Thomas J. McDonough, the Most Reverend Thomas C. Kelly, the Most Reverend Joseph E. Kurtz, and the Most Reverend Shelton Fabre for the promotion of athletic and recreational programs in the parishes of the Archdiocese of Louisville.

 Since its establishment in 1951, the CSAA has organized and managed athletic leagues for the children of the Catholic School system in the Archdiocese of Louisville.
 The scope of the organization has evolved to include all Catholic grade school youth, regardless of school attendance, as long as they remain active members of their parish.